Pushing and Pulling

 The simultaneous nature of the joint motions in push and pull patterns produces a rectilinear path of motion at the distal end point of the segments involved, as opposed to a curvilinear path.
 Such a rectilinear path means that all forces produced by segmental motion are applied directly to the object and that this force is applied in the direction of motion.
 Keeping this in mind makes it apparent that the primarily simultaneous push-pull patterns are of greatest value when it is important to apply a large force (overcome a large resistance) or to apply a force with maximum accuracy.
 All the forces involved are applied directly in line with the object being moved.
 There are no large-magnitude tangential forces.

 A push, pull, or lift may be applied either directly or indirectly to an object.
-In the latter instance, the push or pull pattern ...
+In the latter instance, the ...